 As divers start to arrive for the busy high season in July-September, the number of sunfish sightings also increase.
 But is this just because there are suddenly more divers in the water?
 Part of the Ocean Sunfish Research project is developing a way of comparing the relative number of sunfish sighted between months, and between seasons, irrespective of the number of divers around to spot them.

 This long term data set will also be able to give insights into sunfish aggregations in relation to oceanographic phenomena, such as El Nino events.
 The basis of this research is recording dives - lots of them- every day, throughout the year.
 Participating dive centers and individuals fill out a daily log that has been dubbed The Mola Log, and with this consistent information a statistical study can be performed.
 The research project is always looking for long-term contributors, so if you are interested, please visit Mola Log.

 To keep the impact of so many visiting divers to a minimum, a code of conduct for diving with sunfish and manta rays was developed back to the early 2000's, when sunfish experts, scientific researchers, experienced local marine managers, industry representatives and dive guides operating in the area agreed on a set of simple, effective rules.
 The guidelines were designed to provide safer and better quality interactions for divers while ensuring the least impact on the sunfish population of Bali.
 These voluntary guidelines were eventually adopted by the MPA and made an official part of the park regulations by the Klungkung District Government.

-Keep up to date with all things sunfish by liking the Bali Ocean Sunfish Research Project Facebook page.
+You can find out more about and stay up to date with all things sunfish by liking the Bali Ocean Sunfish Research Project Facebook page.

-Banner image courtesy of Scubazoo.
+Images courtesy of Scubazoo.